-- We aim to make the announcement of this year’s shortlist in March 2016 – but the exact date may vary depending on the number and quality of entries.
-Entrants should check the “News” page on the website for more details.
+- We aim to make the announcement of this year’s shortlist in August 2019 – but the exact date may vary depending on the number and quality of entries.
+Entrants should check the “News” page on the website (or follow @JamesWhiteAward on Twitter) for more details.

-- This year’s James White Award will be presented at Eastercon 2016 as part of the BSFA Awards ceremony.
-Entrants are welcome to attend the award ceremony if they wish (success in the competition is not contingent on being a member of the convention), but travel to the ceremony and any costs incurred are the sole responsibility of entrants.
+- If James White Award is presented at convention, shortlisted entrants will be informed of the award ceremony and may attend, if they wish.
+Success in the competition is not contingent on being a member of any convention.
+However, costs associated with convention membership, travel to the ceremony or other costs incurred are the sole responsibility of entrants.

 - The competition administrator reserves the right to refuse to accept or disqualify any submission: in such a case, the administrator will inform the author as soon as possible, giving the reason for refusal or disqualification.

 - The award adminstrator and the judges will not enter into correspondence on stories.
 They cannot offer critiques of stories or advice on how to get published.

 - The decisions of the judges are final.

 - The judges may decide not to award any prize if, in their opinion, there is no entrant of sufficient quality.

 - After the competition has ended, details of the winning entry will be published on the website.